Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 # Distribute the Alluxio Client jar

-We need to make the Alluxio `jar` file available to HBase, because it contains the configured `alluxio.hadoop.FileSystem` class.
+We need to make the Alluxio client `jar` file available to HBase, because it contains the configured `alluxio.hadoop.FileSystem` class.

 There are two ways to achieve that:
 - Put the `alluxio-core-client-{{site.ALLUXIO_RELEASED_VERSION}}-jar-with-dependencies.jar` file into the `lib` directory of HBase.
 - Specify the location of the jar file in the `HBASE_CLASSPATH` environment variable (make sure it's available on all cluster nodes).
-For example like this:
+For example:

 ```bash
 export HBASE_CLASSPATH=/<PATH_TO_ALLUXIO>/core/client/target/alluxio-core-client-{{site.ALLUXIO_RELEASED_VERSION}}-jar-with-dependencies.jar:${HBASE_CLASSPATH}